 Luggage transportation – hand luggage and „check-in“ luggage

 Similar to the airplane, the long-distance bus offers the possibility to take along hand luggage and „check-in“ luggage.
 Usually one piece at a time, some providers also allow 2 or 3 pieces to be handed in.
+Take all your valuables into the cabin, not in the baggage compartment.
+And secure them properly.
 For size and weight restrictions please refer to the pages of the transport company, as there are differences.
 A small rucksack* up to 30 litres can usually be carried as hand luggage – but you must place it in the foot space under the seat or between the seats.
 That means that this is at the expense of your legroom.
 However, the space between the rows of seats is usually a bit more generous than on the cheap airlines.
 The shelves above the heads are unfortunately, as in many passenger coaches, only there to forget your hat or umbrella – there is no room for luggage.

 Before boarding, you place the „checked“ baggage yourself in the baggage compartment under the passenger cabin or it is loaded (e.g. by ecolines) by a bus driver – marked with a baggage tag.
 Important – don’t leave valuables or documents in there, because these luggage hatches are not very controlled or supervised and everybody can take out what he thinks is his.
 During the trip you normally have no access to the large luggage (depends on the friendliness of the bus driver).
 If you are not only taking hand luggage with you, it is worth taking a small „folding backpack*“ for your „onboard“ needs.
 This can be emptied into the main luggage upon arrival and folded and stowed away with it.